tangentsoft/mysqlpp/CONTRIBUTING.md

 maintenance baggage with little compensating value.

-<a name="private"></a>
-## Maintaining a Private Repository
+## <a name="private"></a> Maintaining a Private Repository

-Although Fossil syncs changes back to the [MySQL++ Fossil repository][home] by default, it is possible to maintain a private copy that simply pulls changes in occasionally.
+Although Fossil tries to sync changes back to the [MySQL++ Fossil repository][home] by default, it is possible to maintain a private repository that simply pulls changes in occasionally.

 The first step is to turn off the auto-sync feature: